Lavaux

 Lavaux (/fr/) is a region in the canton of Vaud in Switzerland, in the district of Lavaux-Oron.
-Lavaux consists of 830 hectares of terraced vineyards that stretch for about 30 km along the south-facing northern shores of Lake Geneva.
+Lavaux consists of 830 ha of terraced vineyards that stretch for about 30 km along the south-facing northern shores of Lake Geneva.
+The region is designated a UNESCO World Heritage Site with the formal name Lavaux, Vineyard Terraces.

-Although there is some evidence that vines were grown in the area in Roman times, the actual vine terraces can be traced back to the 11th century, when Benedictine and Cistercian monasteries controlled the area.
-It benefits from a temperate climate, but the southern aspect of the terraces with the reflection of the sun in the lake and the stone walls gives a mediterranean character to the region.
+The terraced vineyards in the area date back to the 11th century, under the rule of Benedictine and Cistercian monasteries.
 The main wine grape variety grown here is the Chasselas.

-World Heritage Site
+Description

-Under cantonal law, the vineyards of Lavaux are protected from development.
-Since July 2007, Lavaux is a UNESCO World Heritage Sites.
+Lavaux is a region of terraced vineyards in the Canton of Vaud, Switzerland, stretching for around 30 km (19 mi) along the northern shore of Lake Geneva.
+Since July 2007, it has been designated a UNESCO World Heritage Site with the formal name Lavaux, Vineyard Terraces.

-Since 2016, the vineyards of Lavaux are not treated with synthetic pesticides any more.
+Since 2016, the vineyards of Lavaux are no longer treated with synthetic pesticides.

 Hiking trail

 There are many hikes possible through the vineyards of Lavaux.
-There is a hiking trail ("Terrasses de Lavaux"), going from Saint-Saphorin to Lutry, recommended by the Tourism Office of Switzerland.
+There is a hiking trail (Terrasses de Lavaux), going from Saint-Saphorin to Lutry, recommended by the Tourism Office of Switzerland.

 Legal protection

 Commemorative plaque honouring the commitment of Franz Weber for the protection of Lavaux.

-In 1977, the voters of the Canton of Vaud accepted (55%) the cantonal popular initiative "Save Lavaux" Consequently, in 1979, a law was made to protect Lavaux (Loi sur le plan de protection de Lavaux).
+Under cantonal law, the vineyards of Lavaux are protected from development.
+The movement to effect this began in 1977, when the voters of the Canton of Vaud accepted (55%) the cantonal popular initiative "Save Lavaux" Consequently, in 1979, a law was made to protect Lavaux (Loi sur le plan de protection de Lavaux).

 In 2003, the new constitution of the Canton of Vaud came into force but did not contain the article about the protection of Lavaux.
 A second popular initiative "Save Lavaux" was launched to re-introduce it and was accepted in 2005 by 81% of voters.

-In 2009, Franz Weber launched a third initiative "Save Lavaux" to reduce the possibilities for new construction in Lavaux, which was rejected on 19 May 2014 by 68% of voters.
-The counter-initiative of the regional government (Council of State of Vaud) was accepted by 68% of voters (strengthening the protection but less strictly than the initiative of Franz Weber).
+In 2009, Franz Weber launched a third initiative "Save Lavaux" to reduce the opportunities for new construction in Lavaux, which was rejected on 19 May 2014 by 68% of voters.
+The regional government's (Council of State of Vaud) counter-initiative was accepted by 68% of voters (strengthening the protection but less strictly than Franz Weber's initiative would have).